aergonaut/typeplate-rails/README.md

 ## Versioning

 The version of `typeplate-rails` will stay in sync with the version of Typeplate it provides.
+The fourth digit indicates patches and updates specific to this gem.